ECB to take aim at strong euro with hints of more stimulus

 Compounding this headache is the U.S. Federal Reserve's tweak last month to its own inflation target, suggesting that it will raise rates later than in the past, which could put downward pressure on the dollar.

-"Taking the gains in the exchange rate at face value, the ECB would probably have to lower its growth and inflation forecasts by 0.2 percentage point for 2021 and 2022."

-The ECB will also update its economic forecasts on Thursday.
-Board member Isabel Schnabel has already said that the economy is performing in line with the ECB's expectations, suggesting only small changes.
+The ECB will also update its economic forecasts on Thursday, but board member Isabel Schnabel has already said that the economy is performing in line with the ECB's expectations so only small changes are likely.

 Once it is time to turn words into action, the ECB is likely to keep relying on its 1.35 trillion euro Pandemic Emergency Purchase programme to hoover up even more debt to keep euro zone governments' borrowing costs down.